engivan-oracle/developer/java-management-advanced-features/run-performance-analysis/run-performance-analysis.md

 * Access to the cloud environment and resources configured in Lab 1.
 * Have a Java application that is run with Java command line arguments.

-## Task 1: Submit performance analysis work request
+## Task 1: Submit Performance Analysis Work Request

 1. Open the navigation menu, click **Observability & Management**.
 Click **Fleets** under **Java Management**.
 Select the fleet that you have configured in [Lab 1](?lab=set-up-and-enable-advanced-features-on-java-management-service).